yashi-jain02/Frontend-Assignment/README.md

 ## Assignment: 2

-#### The Table is built dynamically using Javascript where data for the table should come from a JSON file stored on the server.
+#### The Table is built dynamically using Javascript where data for the table comes from a JSON file stored on the server.